Skip to main content

 Features

-Provides a high-performance distributed data storage service professionally built on the open-source database MySQL, enabling users to set up, operate, and scale relational databases more easily in the cloud.
+The service provides a high-performance distributed data storage solution professionally built on the open-source MySQL database, enabling users to set up, operate, and scale relational databases more easily in the cloud.

 Applicable Scenarios